 Remember your employer pays for legal advice.
 A settlement agreement isn't valid unless you've had independent advice from a solicitor (ERA 1996, s.203).
 Your employer pays for this.
 Use it.

-This article is general guidance about UK redundancy rights.
+This article is general guidance about redundancy rights in England, Scotland and Wales (not Northern Ireland).
 It's not legal advice and shouldn't be treated as a substitute for advice from a qualified employment solicitor.
 If you believe your redundancy is connected to pregnancy, maternity, or disability, seek advice from a solicitor as soon as possible.